This Step: Get a Drivers License

 Ensure you have the following in line for test day:

-- Segment 2 drivers ed completion certificate (if you are younger than 18)
+- Segment 2 drivers ed completion certificate (if applicable)

 - Proof of valid auto insurance, current vehicle registration and valid license plates for the test vehicle you provide; the vehicle must be in safe working order